This page is for the applicants who have achieved a qualification recognised for registration following attendance at an

 When you enter your referee's details address online an email will automatically be sent to them.
 They can click a link in the email to answer questions online.
 The process should take them less than 5 minutes.

 Some education providers will provide references as part of the information provided to confirm you have passed the course.
 If this is the case, then it will show as complete once they have answered the character question.

 If you don't find the answer to your question on this page, please email firstname.lastname@example.org.

 If you achieved your qualification before 2020 please contact the office for details of how to apply by emailing us at email@example.com and sending:

-We have moved to an online electronic application process, which means you should not send any documents to us.
+We have moved to an online electronic application process, which means you should not post any documents to us.
 We will receive data from your college, which will be uploaded to our CRM and you will then receive an email inviting you to apply for registration.